Ayaan-khan128/Drdo-Digital-Library-Book-Search/README.md

 - Search by title ,author,year or keywords.
 - Sq lite database
 - Flask-based web interface
+- Add new books using a web form by title,author and year
+- Delete books by title and author
+- Edit book details
 - #How to run
 - Clone the repo
 - Create virtual environment